-The Master of Pharmaceutical Medicine program (program code 9370) is designed for those experienced professionals with advanced knowledge who wish to enter the Therapeutics industry (pharmaceutical, biotechnology or medical technology industries) or those who wish to deepen their understanding of their chosen career path.
+The Master of Pharmaceutical Medicine program (program code 9370) is designed for those experienced professionals with advanced knowledge who wish to enter the therapeutics industry (pharmaceutical, biotechnology or medical technology industries) or those who wish to deepen their understanding of their chosen career path.
 It provides a deep understanding of the principles of therapeutic product development, regulation and use.
 The program is suitable for people wishing to change career pathways to enter the pharmaceutical industry in areas such as regulatory affairs, medical affairs, pharmacovigilance, clinical trials, health technology assessment, pharmacoeconomics, and clinical pharmacology.

-The program is offered online and will take a minimum of one year full-time equivalent to complete, and most of our students opt to undertake their studies part-time, while continuing to work full-time.
+The program is offered online and will take a minimum of one year full-time equivalent to complete, however most of our students opt to undertake their studies part-time, while continuing to work full-time.

 Within the core courses, there are choices for 3 of the core courses.
-The elective courses are selected from those that are available in the particular session, provided pre-requisite and timetabling constraints are met.
+There are a number of elective courses available for students including an internship course.

 Most students take one course per term.
-You need to take 8 courses from the following core and elective courses (please click on the links to view the Handbook entries):
+You need to take 8 courses from the following core and elective courses to complete the program (please click on the links to view the Handbook entries):